thomasmarsh/python-turtle/turtle.md

 #### <a name="squares"></a>3.3.4&nbsp;&nbsp;&nbsp;Colored Squares

 With all the tools necessary, it's time to pull things together.
 We can define a function which will take the color channels.
-We will write a functionthat takes RGB channels as integers and returns a color string.
+We will write a function that takes RGB channels as integers and returns a color string.

 ```python
 def rgb_to_color(r, g, b):